MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@wintermuteEmergentCooperationMicrobial2010.md

 We can derive explicit predictions for the value of each exchanged metabolite for each mutant strain in our system as [[shadow prices]].
 A shadow price, in a linear programming model, is defined as the marginal change in the objective function associated with the strengthening or loosening of a particular model constraint.

 We solved the iAF1260 model for shadow prices representing the fitness benefit, $b^A$, to each strain $A$ in taking up a unit of its required metabolite.
 For example, a tryptophan auxotroph is associated with a high benefit term because a unit of the rare amino acid tryptophan is sufficient to produce a relatively high amount of biomass.
-Similarly, we derive a cost term, $p^B$ , representing the loss in growth rate for each strain, $B$, in secreting a given metabolite. #Clever
+Similarly, we derive a cost term, $p^B$ , representing the loss in growth rate for each strain, $B$, in secreting a given metabolite ([[note-20241014-101447|notes]]). #Clever

 The cooperation efficiency terms reproduce the characteristic pattern in their correlation with strain growth, predicted in our invested benefits model of cooperation (Figure 3C).
-The term $\epsilon^B$ is positively correlated with $A$’s growth across all growth levels, as it is always beneficial to be paired with an efficient cooperator.
+The term $\epsilon^B$ is positively correlated with $A$’s growth across all growth levels, as it is always beneficial to be paired with an efficient cooperator ([[note-20241014-102154|notes]]).
 The $\epsilon^A$ correlates positively to $A$’s growth for **low growth**, then negatively as the strains approach saturation.
-Only in this narrow range would the less generous show more growth ([[note-20241014-094204|notes]]). #LowGrowth
+Only in this narrow range would the less generous show more growth. ([[note-20241014-094204|notes]]) #LowGrowth

 We find that the metabolites most readily exchanged are those of little value to the secreting strain.
 This is consistent with proposals that byproduct cooperation evolves more readily than other forms, because it requires no active investment of one partner in the other (Connor, 1995). #ToRead